charleso/property-testing-preso/yownight2017-best-practice.md

 - No longer feels like you're writing tests for test sake
 - Enjoyable tot think about your system invariants
+- Live longer than other tests
+- File multiple bugs with one test
+- Less code

 ---